hnordquist/INCC6/readme.txt

 ***  SDTMultiplicityCalculator shift to BigInteger
 ***  Various List mode features and improvements, see #69 and the APluralityOfMultiplicityAnalyzers tag 100  Rossi processing too slow on "big" data files
-133  List Mode not working in newer version of INCC6

 Issues for production
 #95  Just say yes to updated and complete documentation